-Heterodera glycines, the soybean cyst nematode (SCN), has been and continues to be a major yield-limiting pest of soybean.
-Results from the latest survey of disease and nematode pests in the Midsouth states show it to be a significant contributor to pest-related soybean yield losses in each of the last six years.
+Heterodera glycines, the soybean cyst nematode [SCN], has been and continues to be a major yield-limiting pest of soybean.
+Results from the latest survey of disease and nematode pests in the Midsouth states show it to be a significant contributor to pest-related soybean yield losses in each of the last several years.

-Choosing soybean varieties with genetic resistance (or host plant resistance) to SCN has long been a major economical defense against this pest, and breeders/geneticists have continued to thwart the negative effects of SCN by releasing new soybean varieties with resistance to evolving types of this pest.
-The long-term effectiveness of genetic resistance to SCN is documented in a paper (Rincker et al., Crop Sci., Jan.
-2017) entitled "Impact of Soybean Cyst Nematode Resistance on Soybean Yield".
-This presentation uses results from 11 years of yield tests that were conducted over 1,247 test-environment combinations in the north-central US and Canada.
+Choosing soybean varieties with genetic resistance [or host plant resistance] to SCN has long been a major economical defense against this pest, and breeders/geneticists have continued to thwart the negative effects of SCN by releasing new soybean varieties with resistance to evolving types of this pest.
+The long-term effectiveness of genetic resistance to SCN is documented in a paper titled "Impact of Soybean Cyst Nematode Resistance on Soybean Yield".
+This presentation uses results from 11 years of yield tests that were conducted over 1,247 testenvironment combinations in the north-central U.S. and Canada.

 Populations of SCN in soybean fields exhibit diversity in their ability to develop on resistant soybean varieties, and this variation has implications for management strategies that can be used to mitigate SCN damage.
 Since 1970, this diversity has been characterized by assigning a race designation to an SCN population in a given field.
-According to Dr. Terry Niblack et al. (J. of Nematology, Dec.
-2002, "A revised classification scheme for genetically diverse populations of H. glycines"), an HG Type test better describes how a field population of H. glycines will affect a soybean variety that is planted in a given field that is infested with SCN.
+According to Dr. Terry Niblack et al. in an article titled "A revised classification scheme for genetically diverse populations of H. glycines", an HG Type test better describes how a field population of H. glycines will affect a soybean variety that is planted in a given field that is infested with SCN.
 The authors further state that the HG Type test 1) can serve as a mechanism for classifying differences among field populations of nematodes or population changes over time, 2) can be used by nematologists and breeders to develop resistant soybean varieties and to describe nematode populations used for screening, and 3) can be used to develop management recommendations for producers.